alexdlaird/pyngrok/docs/index.rst

     from pyngrok import ngrok

-    # Open the Edge tunnel that is defind in the config file
+    # Open the Edge tunnel that is defined in the config file
     named_tunnel = ngrok.connect(name="some-edge-tunnel")

 Once an Edge tunnel is started, it can be managed through `ngrok's dashboard <https://dashboard.ngrok.com/edges>`_.